 Most people think AI is either Skynet about to kill us all, or just a fancy search engine with personality.
 Both are wrong.
 Let's break down what AI actually is in plain language.

 The truth: Until 2022-2023, AI like ChatGPT was completely inaccessible to regular people.
 It was reserved for massive corporations with millions of dollars in resources.
-Even those of us in technology had no access to it - let alone the ability to build and host our own AI systems.
+Even those of us in technology had no easy access to it.
+You had to have some intrinsic knowledge and really know how to access open models and even then, these models were not very mature.

 What changed: Companies like OpenAI democratized AI.
 What used to require data centers and teams of PhDs is now available on your phone for free.